SamuelYvon/SamuelYvon/README.md

 I am a master's student at University of Montreal.
 I am interested in a lot of diverse things, but at the moment I mainly work on projects related to compilation of dynamically typed languages.

-I also work as an embedded software developer, using the Microchip PIC platform.
+I currently work as an software developer at Garda World.
+I was previously an embedded software developer working on the Microchip PIC platform.

 I prefer Linux with neovim as a development environment, but I use whatever tools make the work easier.